 Spontaneous Muscle Release Technique (SMRT)

-SMRT is a concept that begins with passive contraction of muscles, ligaments, connective tissues, and bones simultaneously to allow spontaneous release of these structures.
+SMRT is a positional release therapy that begins with passive contraction of muscles, ligaments, connective tissues, and bones simultaneously to allow release of these structures.
 SMRT stimulates lymphatic flow and creates a natural unwinding of connective tissues, which allows the joints of the body to realign effortlessly, re-establishing correct posture.
-While doing all of this, SMRT also quickly alleviates soreness in tissue, permitting you to work deep tissues that have not been accessed before.
-Finally, SMRT releases both physical and etheric energy.
-The release of the ATP (Adenosine triphosphate-cellular energy) necessary to hold muscles tight and joints out of alignment lets the body relax and furthers the healing in the area.
-The release of the etheric energy held in the area creates energetic flow through the meridians and chakras of the body.
+While doing all of this, SMRT also quickly alleviates soreness in tissue, permitting work on tissues deeper in the body that are not easily accessible.